 What are anaesthetic negligence claims?

 When mistakes are made by an anaesthesiologist the effects can be devastating.
-If you suffer a subsequent injury or illness or if you woke up during an operation, you may be entitled to claim compensation due to medical negligence.
+If you suffer a subsequent injury or illness or if you woke up during an operation, you may be entitled to claim anaesthetic compensation due to medical negligence.

-What are the most common causes of anaesthetic injuries?
+What are the most common causes of anaesthetic negligence?

 There are different scenarios, which can lead to an anaesthetic claim: